Mu-programming-language/Mu/CONTRIBUTING.md

 We love contributions from everyone.
-By participating in this project, you agree to abide by the thoughtbot.
+By participating in this project, you agree to abide by the thoughtbot [code of conduct].

   [code of conduct]: https://github.com/Sevla8/Mu/blob/master/CODE_OF_CONDUCT.md